 Wealthfront Lets The Algorithm Work

-Of course, everything I’ve said of Wealthfront is true of Betterment too (except that Betterment doesn’t manage your first $10,000 free).
-However, I’m not agnostic between Wealthfront and Betterment.
-I always recommend Wealthfront over Betterment.
+Of course, everything I’ve said of Wealthfront is true of Betterment too (except that Betterment doesn’t manage your first $10,000 free, they offer free based on months).
+As such, I’m agnostic between Wealthfront and Betterment.

 Wealthfront isn’t content to rest on their laurels.
 This year, they’ve released three exciting new features.